facebook/docusaurus/website-1.x/versioned_docs/version-1.2.1/getting-started-publishing.md

 ## Automating Deployments Using Continuous Integration

 Continuous integration (CI) services are typically used to perform routine tasks whenever new commits are checked in to source control.
 These tasks can be any combination of running unit tests and integration tests, automating builds, publishing packages to NPM, and yes, deploying changes to your website.
 All you need to do to automate deployment of your website is to invoke the `publish-gh-pages` script whenever your docs get updated.
-In the following section we'll be covering how to do just that using [Circle CI](https://circleci.com/), a popular continuous integration service provider.
+In the following section we'll be covering how to do just that using [CircleCI](https://circleci.com/), a popular continuous integration service provider.

-### Using Circle CI 2.0
+### Using CircleCI 2.0

 If you haven't done so already, you can [setup CircleCI](https://circleci.com/signup/) for your open source project.
 Afterwards, in order to enable automatic deployment of your site and documentation via CircleCI, just configure Circle to run the `publish-gh-pages` script as part of the deployment step.
 You can follow the steps below to get that setup.

 1. Ensure the GitHub account that will be set as the `GIT_USER` has `write` access to the repository that contains the documentation, by checking `Settings | Collaborators & teams` in the repository.
 1. Log into GitHub as the `GIT_USER`.
 1. Go to https://github.com/settings/tokens for the `GIT_USER` and generate a new [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/), granting it full control of private repositories through the `repository` access scope.
 Store this token in a safe place, making sure to not share it with anyone.
 This token can be used to authenticate GitHub actions on your behalf in place of your GitHub password.
-1. Open your Circle CI dashboard, and navigate to the Settings page for your repository, then select "Environment variables".
+1. Open your CircleCI dashboard, and navigate to the Settings page for your repository, then select "Environment variables".
 The URL looks like https://circleci.com/gh/ORG/REPO/edit#env-vars, where "ORG/REPO" should be replaced with your own GitHub organization/repository.
 1. Create a new environment variable named `GITHUB_TOKEN`, using your newly generated access token as the value.
 1. Create a `.circleci` directory and create a `config.yml` under that directory.
 1. Copy the text below into `.circleci/config.yml`.